The logarithmic Picard group and its tropicalization: Introduction

 \subsection{Acknowledgements}

-This work benefitted from the suggestions, corrections, and objections of Dan Abramovich, Sebastian Casalaina-Martin, William D.\ Gillam, Dhruv Ranganathan, and Martin Ulirsch.
+This work benefitted from the suggestions, corrections, and objections of Dan Abramovich, Sebastian Casalaina-Martin, William D.\ Gillam, David Holmes, Dhruv Ranganathan, Martin Ulirsch, and the anonymous referee.
 The example in Section~\ref{sec:ex-gen2} was worked out with the help of Margarida Melo, Martin Ulirsch, and Filippo Viviani at the workshop on Foundations of Tropical Schemes at the American Institute of Mathematics.
 We thank them all heartily.

+We are also grateful to the participants of the 2019 Intercity Geometry Seminar, organized by David Holmes, Chris Lazda, Adrien Sauvaget, and Arne Smeets for their feedback, from which this paper has benefitted considerably.

 A substantial part of this paper was written, and some of its results proven, during the Workshop on Tropical Varieties in Higher Dimensions and a subsequent research visit at the Intitut Mittag--Leffler in April, 2018.
 We gratefully acknowledge the Institute's hospitality during this period.